 50 - Percentage value indicating the ratio of the tyre sidewall height (the place where the size is marked) to its width.
 In this case, the value "50" means 50 percent of 195 mm, i.e. 97.5 mm.

 15 - Installation diameter, which is also the diameter of the rim, measured in inches.

 82 T - Load index with a value of 82 and speed index of Class T (meaning of indexes is presented below).

 Tyre Speed index indicates the maximum speed at which you can drive on the tyre.
 You can find it on the side of the tyre, at the end of the size marking.

 The most common tyre speed indexes:

 Tyre load index is another important marking on the tyre.
-It indicates the maximum permitted load on one tyre when driving at its maximum speed.
+It indicates the maximum load a tyre can safely carry when driving at the maximum speed permitted.
 It is absolutely forbidden to use tyres with a lower load index than the one recommended for a particular car model.

 For example, a tyre with a load index of 91 may be subject to a maximum load of 615 kg.
-If you multiply this value by the number of tyres installed in the car, you will get the result slightly higher than the permissible maximum weight of your car with a full load (it is indicated in field F1 of the vehicle registration certificate).
+If you multiply this value by the number of tyres installed in the car, you will get the result slightly higher than the permissible maximum weight of your car with a full load.

 The most common tyre load indexes:

 All tyre markings (alphabetically)